ffeldhaus/S3-Client/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/od89v0qb7dmblkcx?svg=true)](https://ci.appveyor.com/project/ffeldhaus/s3-client)

 The S3 Client Module contains Cmdlets for interacting with an S3 endpoint.
+It was developed to simplify usage, debugging and customization of interactions with an S3 Service.
+Written in pure PowerShell, the Code of the Cmdlets can be extracted and run interactively.

 While the Cmdlets are working for any S3 object storage, they provide several enhancements to make S3 management easier for StorageGRID Webscale users.
-For a [feature rich, performance optimized S3 Client in PowerShell use the official AWS Cmdlets](https://aws.amazon.com/de/powershell/).
+As an alternative, use the offical [AWS Cmdlets which include S3 Cmdlets](https://aws.amazon.com/de/powershell/).

 See the sections below for [Installation](#Installation) and [Update](#Update) Instructions see the sections below.
 For more information check out the [S3 Client PowerShell Cmdlet Tutorial](S3-Client-Tutorial.md).